MiroslawRajczyk/ros2-devcontainer/README.md

 ## Getting Started

 To set up the development environment, clone this repository and open it in Visual Studio Code.
-Make sure to have the Remote - Containers extension installed.
+Make sure to have the **Remote Development** extension installed.

 ## Usage